 The mataawaka marae, Hoani Waititi Marae, is a strong visual and cultural presence on Parrs Park.
-Students from the school Te Kura Kaupapa Māori o Hoani Waititi Marae helped develop a design for the nearby Te Kakau Park (formerly Sunvue Park).
+Students from the school Te Kura Kaupapa Māori o Hoani Waititi Marae helped develop a design for the nearby Sunvue Park.

 Arts, culture and creativity are a celebrated part of living in the west.